Discussions and Presentations

 Input & talk with Thomas Meyer Falk

 The presentation will be in German and acoustically amplified.
-Whisper translations are available for English.

 Prisons are destructive spaces.
 In addition to physiological needs, such as thirst and hunger, there are specific existential needs: relatedness, transcendence, rootedness, experience of identity, framework of orientation, effectiveness.